The Wednesday Fellowship meets weekly on Wednesday afternoons in the Dingley Hall at 2.30pm.

 If you need more information or to arrange transport to and from the meetings please telephone Angela Noakes (01566 773440) or Jenny Worth (01566 772615).

-2017 - A Visit to the Bridge Church and a Summer Cream Tea at Jenny's
+2017 - A Visit to the Bridge Church and altogether in June for Summer Cream Tea at Jenny's

 Our 2017 programme of meetings on Wednesday afternoons commenced on 11 January when Rev Malcolm Jones started the new year looking at Jesus calling his first disciples – his theme “come and see”.
 We talked about the meaning of names – both those given to Jesus and our own Christian names.